apispoint/snyder/README.md

 text including all fiducial appendix values for testing.
 The code is written in Java and runs on Android.
 The core library code has no external dependencies.

+**NOTE**

+Snyder's Java map projections library APIs are not compatible with the PROJ4j APIs.

 Features
 ========
     + Android compatible